PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?
 # My response: The num values are to change to an integer of 1, then 2, and so on.
-The newWord changes with the String of Hello.
-The value of the line is a string that will print the with the String.function with the num Variable that's contained inside and
+The newWord changes with from an empty string like "" to the String of "Hello".
+The value of the line is a string that will print the with the String.function with the num and line argument to that will print a string that it takes from the line variable.

 ![Image](How are you .png)